Evizero/Augmentor.jl/docs/src/examples/flux.md

 nothing # hide
 ```

+In many deep learning tasks, the augmentation is applied lazily during the data iteration.
-Finally, we wrap the batches with a [mapped
+For this purpose, we wrap the batches with a [mapped
 array](https://github.com/JuliaArrays/MappedArrays.jl/) in order to augment
-each batch.
+each batch only when it's required.

 ```@example flux
 using MappedArrays